danog/MadelineProto/old_docs/API_docs_v62/types/KeyboardButton.md

 * `false` - If the button is an unsupported button, like keyboardButtonRequestPhone, keyboardButtonRequestGeoLocation, keyboardButtonSwitchInlinekeyboardButtonBuy; you will have to parse data from these buttons manually

+You can also access the properties of the constructor as a normal array, for example $button['name']
 ### Possible values (constructors):

 [keyboardButton](../constructors/keyboardButton.md)